Manoz/split-me/README.md

 For questions, comments or bug reports, please go to [WordPress forums](http://wordpress.org/support/theme/split-me) or contact me on Twitter [@Manoz](http://www.twitter.com/Manoz) or also on Github.

 ### Changelog

+### 2.4.3 - 29.04.2014
+* Background Image if IE < IE 10
+* Fix theme update error
+* CSS and JS minify
+* This theme is now able to receive kittens coming from the moon

 ### 2.4 - 15.04.2014
 * Tested up to WP 3.9